-- All pre-extraction site maps submitted for approval are to be prepared on a color, georeferenced (or ortho-rectified) aerial photo of good quality from current year.
+1. All pre-extraction site maps submitted for approval are to be prepared on a color, georeferenced (or ortho-rectified) aerial photo of good quality from current year.
 Site maps should show the entire project area, the proposed extraction area, and other pertinent features at a scale of approximately 1:6000 (1 in = 500 ft).
 This may require reduction or enlargement of original air photos.
-See Figure 2. - 2.
-Calculated 35% flow exceedance marked on monitoring cross section plots.
-The 35% flow elevation shall be marked clearly and prominently on the monitoring and extraction cross section plots. - 3.
+See Figure 2.

+- 2. Calculated 35% flow exceedance marked on monitoring cross section plots.
+Electronic plots should depict the 35% line in red. - 3.
 When submitting a final extraction plan to the agencies for their approval, ensure that there is a brief narrative detailing the mining being proposed, including: vegetation to be disturbed; location and description of temporary crossings and the desired flow each temporary crossing will be designed to pass; habitat improvement activities; justification and rationale for any deviation; and locations of stockpiles and haul roads.